 What is post-traumatic stress disorder?

-Post-traumatic stress disorder (PTSD) is a mental health challenge.
+Post-traumatic stress disorder (PTSD) is a mental health condition.
 It often involves exposure to trauma from single events that involve death or the threat of death or serious injury.
 PTSD may also be linked to ongoing emotional trauma, such as abuse in a relationship.

 Something is traumatic when it is very frightening, overwhelming and causes a lot of distress.
 Trauma is often unexpected, and many people say that they felt powerless to stop or change the event.
 Traumatic events may include crimes, natural disasters, accidents, war or conflict, sexual violence or other threats to life or safety.
 These events may be experienced directly by the individual, or to others, such as family members.